j1z0/blog/about/index.md

 ### Reach Out

 Any of the above sound interesting?
-Hit me up at any of the link below.
+Hit me up at johnsonjp at gmail dot com.